kfcampit/LBYCPG2-FinalProject/README.md

 - Layout
 - Reading from Database
 - Submission Statuses

-In Progress
 - Permission-based Viewing
 - Design

+In Progress

 ### **3. Document Viewing and Editing**
 Done:
 - Reading from Database
 - Layout
 - Design
+- Permission-based Editing

 In Progress:
-- Permission-based Editing (Done wih the editing but not permission-based yet)

 ### **4. Activity Recieving and Tracking System**